mitxela/kicad-round-tracks/README.md

 The goal is to algorithmically melt a PCB design, smoothing all tracks in a predictable manner.

-For best results, use in conjunction with this [teardrop plugin](https://github.com/NilujePerchut/kicad_scripts).
+For best results, use in conjunction with this [teardrop plugin].

 __Note:__ Currently, the teardrop plugin has not been ported fully ported to KiCad 6.
-I've fixed the behaviour with native arcs on [my fork of it](https://github.com/mitxela/kicad-teardrops/tree/mitxela/V6.0) which should hopefully be merged in soon.
+I've fixed the behaviour with native arcs on [my fork of it][Mitxela Teardrop] which should hopefully be merged in soon.

-I have written extensively about my kicad melting experiments [here](https://mitxela.com/projects/melting_kicad) and [here](https://mitxela.com/projects/melting_kicad_2).
+I have written extensively about my kicad melting experiments [here][Melting A] and [here][Melting B].

 ## Use